Rhode Island State Assessment Program (RISAP) Test Coordinator Information

 The LEA Memo to Outplacement Schools contains guidance for outplacement schools on participation requirements for the RI State Assessment Program, instructions on verifying their student data, how to get in touch with RIDE staff, and steps to take to ensure they are ready to administer the Rhode Island state assessments.

-Monthly Test Coordinator Webinar Registration Links, Presentations and Recordings
+Monthly Test Coordinator Webinar Recordings, Presentations, and Memos

 Monthly Test Coordinator Webinar Series